 Another interesting aspect of this chart is the declining amount of silver scrap supply.
 Even though the price of silver during the 2015-2017 period was much higher than from 2000-2007, scrap supply is considerably less.
-For example, the price of silver in 2000 was $4.95 while global scrap supply was 181 Moz.
+For example, the price of silver in 2000 was $4.95 while the global scrap supply was 181 Moz.
 However, the silver price has been three times higher (2015-2017), but the average scrap supply has been 140 Moz.

 Moreover, the total supply from net government sales and recycled scrap in 2000 was 241 Moz… more than 100 Moz than during 2015-2017.
 This is a significant fundamental change in the silver market.
 The demonetization of silver by governments, especially the U.S. Treasury was a necessary step to meet the insatiable global fabrication demand.
-Unfortunately, the negative side-effect of this official policy decision was the elimination of silver as money or store of value to function only as a mere commodity.... its valued based on its cost of production and supply and demand factors.
+Unfortunately, the negative side-effect of this official policy decision was the elimination of silver as money or a store of value to function only as a mere commodity.... its value is based on its cost of production and supply and demand factors.

 However, something changed in 2008 when the U.S. and the world faced a collapse of its financial system.
 As investors became worried about the exponentially rising amount of debt and money printing, purchases of silver as an investment soared.
 According to the 2017 World Silver Survey, silver coin and bar demand tripled from 62 Moz in 2007 to 197 Moz in 2008.
 Also, Official Silver Coin sales increased tremendously after 2007:

 In 2007, total Official Silver Coin sales only totaled 45 Moz, but this number surged to 135 Moz in 2015.
 From 2007 to 2017f (f = forecast), Official Silver Coin sales totaled 1,045 Moz (1+ billion oz).
 If we include the official coins sold since 2000, the total is nearly 1.3 billion oz.
 Now, what is important to understand about the 1.3 billion oz of Official Silver Coin sales is that this investor inventory will likely never be recycled as scrap to supply the market.
 Furthermore, the majority of the 1-100 oz silver bricks for sale will never be recycled as scrap either.